meg-gutshall/rxeactions/docs/journal.md

 ## Sun, Feb 24

 I started styling my project a little bit just to do something fun with it!
 Then I sucked it up and went to finish coding out my authorizations.
 I was trying to use `ActiveModel::Errors` to display errors in my views but it didn't seem to want to work for me.
 I ended up installing `sinatra-flash` instead and it looks pretty easy to work with.
 I'm _really_ hoping to finish up with this requirements for this project tomorrow so I can get it out to a few people to look at before I send it in for assessment.
 Long time coming but I think it will be worth it in the end for my portfolio.

+## Wed, Feb 27/Thurs, Feb 28

+I discovered nested routing and it was the answer to all the frustration and confusion I went through last week!!
+(I wish it would have come a little earlier but, what can you do.)
+I implemented it and was able to get rid of a lot of unnecessary code that was junking up my app.
+I added a lot of validations to my forms by way of conditional redirections with flash messages.
+I just have to finish up with my medication and reaction controllers and then take care of all the comments throughout my code.
+Plus another student reminded me today of the blog post and video recordings that we have to do as well which I pretty much completely forgot about!